AY2122S1-CS2103T-F11-3/tp/docs/UserGuide.md

 `OVERTIME` |Overtime|No | 0
 `TAGS`|Tags|No| Empty Set of Tags

-**Example:** You should see the following behaviours for the command, `import ./toBeImported`.
+**Example:** `import ./toBeImported`
-* Successful Import
+* If all requirements are met and the import is successful, the Result Display Panel will reflect this to you.
   ![Result for successful import](images/user-guide/multipleTagImport.png)

-* Multiple entries missing compulsory fields.
+* If there are missing compulsory fields, the Result Display Panel will indicate the first row it detects that has a compulsory value missing.
   ![Picture of CSV file missing compulsory field](images/user-guide/missingFieldCsv.png)
   ![Result for missing field import](images/user-guide/missingFieldImport.png)

 <div style="page-break-after: always;"></div>

-* Multiple Tags present in entry.
+*  If there are multiple tags in an entry, you should separate the tags with `/`.
+You will still be able to import the data from the csv file.
   ![Picture of CSV file with multiple tags](images/user-guide/multipleTagsCsv.png)
   ![Result for multiple tag import](images/user-guide/multipleTagImport.png)